uniQIndividual/zstd-lines/README.md

 # zstd-lines
 A very simple crate to perform line-by-line operations on zstd compressed files.
+It also features a few benefits for working on large datasets:

+- Zstd decompression is performed in stream mode for minimal memory usage
+- Uses rayon to work on many files in parallel
+- Automatically deals with .tar files and strips the tar header

 Simply add zstd-lines to your ``Cargo.toml`` configuration:
 ```toml